-621 Advanced Survey of Early Childhood Education and Logical Activities (5)
+- Advanced Survey of Early Childhood Education and Logical Activities (5).
 Pr., departmental approval.

 Advanced study of the field of early childhood education with an emphasis on the role of the teacher and the pre-primary curriculum found in various types of programs, as well as logical learning activities in the areas of mathematics and science appropriate for the educational development of the normal or exceptional young child.
 Observation, simulated teaching exercises, and other selected learning experiences are included.
 Advanced research by individuals is required.
-May be taught concurrently with ECE 421

-622 Advanced Creative Activities in Early Childhood Education (5)
+May be taught concurrently with ECE 421. - 622.
+Advanced Creative Activities in Early Childhood Education (5).
+W., departmental approval.

-Pr., departmental approval.
 Advanced study of creative learning activities in the areas of language arts, social studies, movement, music, and visual arts for the pre-primary curriculum appropriate for the educational development of the normal or exceptional young child.
 Observations, simulated teaching exercises, and other selected learning experiences are included.
 Advanced research by individuals is required.
-This course may be taught concurrently with ECE 422

-623 Developmental Processes of Children (5)
+This course may be taught concurrently with ECE 422. - 623.
+Developmental Processes of Children (5).

-Review and interpretation of substantive areas of child development in light of traditional theories and recent research

-625 Organization and Administration in Early Childhood Education (5)
+Review and interpretation of substantive areas of child development in light of traditional theories and recent research. - 625.
+Organization and Administration in Early Childhood Education (5).
 Pr., ECE 611, or advanced graduate work in Early Childhood Education.

 Organizational and administrative theory and practice applicable to early childhood education at the classroom, building, system, state, and national level.
-Attention will be paid to supervision, personnel management, laws, and regulations as applied to operating an early childhood program and working with adults in a professional leadership role in early childhood education
+Attention will be paid to supervision, personnel management, laws, and regulations as applied to operating an early childhood program and working with adults in a professional leadership role in early childhood education. - 646.
+Studies in Education (1-10).
 Pr., departmental approval.
 Independent study of an early childhood area problem using research techniques.
 The problem will be selected in consultation with the professor who will supervise it.
 A problem should be selected which will contribute to the program of the student.
-Maximum of 5 hours may be earned toward M.Ed
+Maximum of 5 hours may be earned toward M. Ed.

-649 Professional Internship in Early Childhood Education (10)
+Professional Internship in Early Childhood Education (10).
 Pr., departmental approval.

 Students are placed in accredited public schools in the area for supervised teaching experiences.
-Students must submit an application for internship to the Director of Laboratory Experiences prior to placement.
-Deadlines for application are as follows: fall quarter-April 30; winter quarter-August 30; spring quarter-December 30.
-There is no summer quarter internship
+Students must submit anapplication for internship to the Director of Laboratory Experiences prior to placement.
+Deadlines for application are as follows: fall quarter-April 30; winter quarter-August 30; spring quarter-December 15.
+There is no summer quarter internship.

-650 Seminar-Problems in Early Childhood Education (3-10).
+- 650. Seminar-Problems in Early Childhood Education (3-10).
 Pr., ECE 611 and two other courses in Early Childhood Education.
 May be repeated for credit not to exceed 10 hours.
 Contemporary problems in early childhood education.
-Intensive study in areas of interest and need

-659 Practicum in Early Childhood Education (3-10).
+Intensive study in areas of interest and need. - 659.
+Practicum in Early Childhood Education (3-10).
 Pr., departmental approval.
 May be repeated for credit not to exceed 10 hours.
-Integration of theory and practice which enables the student to test within the school environment appropriate teaching-learning and organizational programs

-669 Supervision Practicum in Early Childhood Education (5)
+Integration of theory and practice which enables the student to test within the school environment appropriate teaching-learning and organizational programs. - 669.
+Supervision Practicum in Early Childhood Education (5).
 Pr., advanced graduate status and departmental approval.
 Integration of theory and practice of personnel and program supervision of early childhood education.
 Designed specifically to provide practical field supervisory experience of one or more early childhood teachers.
-Enrollment limited to Ed.S. students
+Enrollment limited to Ed.S. students. - 799.
+Master's Comprehensive Examination (0). - 899.
+Ed.S.
+Comprehensive Examination (0).